XKCP/XKCP/usage-example.md

 Xoodoo can be used in 2 modes, Hashed mode and Keyed mode.
 We will provide examples for both modes separately, as well as an example for using them together.

-### Hashed mode
+### Hash mode

-In Hashed mode, Xoodoo can absorb an arbitrary length input, and produce an arbitrary length output.
+In hash mode, Xoodoo can absorb an arbitrary length input, and produce an arbitrary length output.

 <details open>
    <summary>Simple usage: single input single output</summary>